 Suddenly, a commotion occurred near the lower gates.
-Everyone rushed over, watching as Daryl appeared.
+Everyone rushed over to the fence, watching as Daryl appeared.
 He ran up towards the group, killing Walkers as he went.

-When the group came into sight, however, he slowed down.
+When the group came into his sight, however, he slowed down.

-Carol felt hope swell up in her chest.
-Daryl was all right!
-He was alive!
+Carol felt hope swell up in her chest, and she smiled.
+Daryl was all right.

 But then one thought weighed her down….
-Where was Meryl?
+Where was Merle?

 Daryl came over, and without saying a word to anyone, he roughly pulled Carol into his arms, pressing his lips to hers.

 Carol immediately wrapped her arms around him, pulling him close.
+She eagerly and hurriedly returned his kiss.
 He tasted salty, probably from the sweat of running.
 He gripped her tightly, almost too tight, as if he were afraid to let her go.

 Daryl stepped away from Carol, but still remained near her.

-"I found Michonne, and she had told me Meryl had gone ahead.
+"I found Michonne, and she had told me Merle had gone ahead.
 I went to find him… to bring him back.
 I got to the barn, where we had met the Governor… it was a mess.
 There were walkers everywhere and a ton of the Governor's men dead.
 It was obvious there was some sort of battle.
-Walking around, I started to look for Meryl."
+Walking around, I started to look for Merle."

 "Did you find him?"
 Carl asked.
 He obviously didn't understand that Daryl returning alone could only mean one thing.

 Daryl closed his eyes, before wiping his face with a rag.